 Tuition rates are effective from May 1 through April 30 each year.
 This includes both on-campus and distance education courses, both credit and audit rates.
 Courses that begin after May 1 will be subject to the tuition rates for the following year, even if you register for a course prior to May.
 Details regarding the costs of tuition and other fees can be found in the Admissions and Finance section.

 We offer a number of tuition benefits for students and their spouses.
 Visit our tuition discounts page to see if you qualify for any of the benefits.

-In the Summer term, if you registered for at least 3 audit hours (or at least 3 combined audit and credit hours) you can opt in to student fees.
-Opting in to student fees gives you access to the UBC Aquatic Centre, the U-Pass, and the AMS Health and Dental Plan.
-You can opt in using your registration form or WebAdvisor.
-If you forgot to do that, you can use the U-Pass Opt-In form for the appropriate semester (see left sidebar).
+In the Summer term, if you are a returning student and you register for at least 3 audit hours (or at least 3 combined audit and credit hours) you can opt in to Student Fees.
+Opting in to Student Fees gives you access to the UBC Aquatic Centre and the U-Pass for all eligible months.
+You can opt in by submitting the U-Pass Opt-In form for the appropriate semester (see left sidebar).

 Tuition Receipts for Income Tax

-Tax receipts for tuition and for bursaries/scholarships will be made available for download from your WebAdvisor account as of the last day of February for the previous year.
+Tax receipts for tuition and for bursaries/scholarships will be made available for download from your REGIS account as of the last day of February for the previous year.

 - Tuition tax receipt: You will be issued a T2202A (only issued if you have paid tuition the previous tax year).

 - Bursaries or Scholarships tax receipt: You will be issued a T4A (only issued if you have received a financial award in the previous tax year).

 - If you worked as a SE/TA, you will be issued a T4 form as of the last day of February in the following year.
 These may be collected from the main Reception desk.